trevorgokey/besmarts/README.md

 of SMARTS matching when labeling from a SMARTS hierarchy.

-Geometry optimization uses the SciPy minimizer and can be installed using using a similar process as above with `besmarts-scipy`.
-There is also an interface to OpenMM and this minimizer can be used instead after installing `besmarts-openmm`.
+Geometry optimization uses the SciPy minimizer and can be installed using a similar process as above with `besmarts-scipy`.
+There is also an interface to OpenMM and its molecule energy minimizer can be used instead after installing `besmarts-openmm`.
 The OpenMM plugin is quite a bit faster and is recommended if large or heavily numerical computations are needed.
 The native interface to calculating energies and gradients is useful if novel functional forms are